Skip to content

 • If the job position changes, or in the event of a reorganisation, it may be required to reconfirm the non-compete clause in writing if the clause has a greater impact on the employee as a consequence of the job change and/or reorganisation;

-• For employment contracts for a definite period of time, non-compete clauses are only permitted if justified by the required protection of serious business interests.
+• For employment contracts for a definite period of time, these clauses are only permitted if justified by the required protection of serious business interests.
 The justifying reasons must be confirmed in writing.
 The employer can only rely on the non-compete clause if the business reasons still exist when the employment ends;

 • Employees younger than 18 years old may not be restricted by a non-compete clause.